 Is there an airport in Palestine?
 Where do you land?

 No, there is no Palestinian airport.
 Palestine is under military occupation by Israel, which means that it does not control any of its borders, or its airspace.
 Therefore, you have to pass through an Israeli –controlled border, immigration and security authorities to get anywhere in Palestine.

 Palestine, also known as occupied Palestinian territory (oPt), includes the West Bank, Gaza and East-Jerusalem.

 Is West Bank part of Israel?

 The Palestinian Authority believes that the West Bank ought to be a part of their sovereign nation, and that the presence of Israeli military control is a violation of their right to Palestinian Authority rule.

-What are the mobile network operators and internet service providers in Palestine
+What are the mobile network operators and internet service providers in Palestine?

-list of networks operators in Palestine
+list of network operators in Palestine

 and also details about each of them.